haberdashPI/empriser/plans.md

 This short stage will yield a usable website.
 We need to:

-- [x] be able to save map settings as a file: settings should include the generation parameters plus the particular view we're looking at
+- [ ] be able to save map settings as a file: settings should include the generation parameters plus the particular view we're looking at
+    * [x] basic save
+    * [x] be able to change the file name

-- [ ] be able to load a saved map
+- [x] be able to load a saved map

-- [ ] be able to save a view as an image (e.g. using .toDataURL())
+- [x] be able to save a given view as an image (e.g. using .toDataURL()) this currently works through right click on the canvas (no need to implement) I my need to revisit this when I switch to PIXI

 - [ ] host the resulting website on github